kanhaiyasingh12/Implantation-plan-azure-function/DEV/meeting_notes.md

 ---
 > I worked on  AB#28965  Promotion Gate Concurrency .
 All the earlier dependencies are now resolved.
 PR#314 and PR 321 "superseded-guard" created by contantin and both merged into main.

->Constantin opened PR 333 for AB#28896, which addresses the same concurrency issue.Based on Sam’s guidance, we decided to use PR#333 instead of creating a duplicate implementation.
+>As well Constantin opened PR 333 for ticket AB#28896, which addresses the same concurrency issue.Based on Sam’s guidance, Me, sam and constantin decided to use PR#333 instead of AB#28965 .

 >I completed a review of PR#333.
 The release-unit 'concurrency grouping' and repo-wide GitOps-lock looks good.